Join Cajal Academy co-founders Chery Viirand and Heather Edwards for this unique event for parents and prospective students!

 13 Marshall St, Norwalk, CT 06854

-At this event you’ll learn from our co-founder about the ground-breaking, research-backed way that we identify and then enhance the specific skills limiting a child’s ability to access and enjoy their gifts, while building the super-sized skills that they’ll need for a future defined by their strengths.
+At this event, parents will learn from our Head of School about the ground-breaking, research-backed way that we identify and then enhance the specific skills limiting a child’s ability to access and enjoy their gifts, while prospective students entering grades 2-12 get a sneak preview of school at Cajal!

 What to expect at this event: